About

 Graduates need to have a comprehensive understanding of pathophysiology, patient presentation, differential diagnosis, patient management, surgical principles, health promotion, and disease prevention.

-- MK 1: Demonstrate knowledge of pathophysiologic principles of specific disease processes and differential diagnoses for general medical and surgical conditions.
+- MK 1: Demonstrate knowledge of pathophysiologic principles of specific disease processes.

-- MK 2: Identify signs, symptoms, and physical manifestations of medical and surgical conditions
+- MK 2: Demonstrate knowledge of the signs, symptoms, and physical manifestations of medical conditions.

 Interpersonal and Communication Skills